Flights to & from

 Santiago in Chile.

-are Quito, the capital city high in the mountains, and Guayaquil, the
+(airport code UIO), the capital city high in the mountains,

 main port on the coast.
 Galapagos flights to and from Quito